 The Board of Managers of the Thirty Lakes Watershed District hold regular meetings on the second and fourth Monday of each month.
-The change in meeting schedule to two meetings each month was approved by the Board of Managers December 17, 2001.
-All regular meetings are held at the new District office located at 17064 Commercial Park Road Brainerd, MN 56401, telephone number 218-828-0243, email: [lakeswsd@brainerd.net](mailto:lakeswsd@brainerd.net).
-The Thirty Lakes Watershed District moved to the new location in June 2001.
+All regular meetings are held at the District office located at 17064 Commercial Park Road Brainerd, MN 56401, telephone number 218-828-0243, fax number 218-824-7006, website: 30lakes.org and email: lakeswsd@brainerd.net.
 All meetings are open to the public and proper notice of special meetings is published in the prescribed manner.